vtexdocs/help-center-content/docs/announcements/en/tiktok-for-business-advertise-your-products-on-tiktok.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: tiktok-for-business-advertise-your-products-on-tiktok
 legacySlug: tiktok-for-business-advertise-your-products-on-tiktok
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We have developed an app that allows you to use TikTok as a sales and ad channel integrated with your VTEX catalog.
+announcementSynopsisEN: 'We have developed an app that allows you to use TikTok as a sales and ad channel integrated with your VTEX catalog.'
 ---

 Important practices for a good unified commerce strategy are broadening your sales channels and displaying ads where your buyers are.
 To achieve that, it is essential to harness the potential of social networks.